lammps/lammps/doc/src/Tools.rst

 ``-D CMAKE_OSX_DEPLOYMENT_TARGET=11.0`` which will set compatibility to macOS 11 (Big Sur) and later, even if you are compiling on a more recent macOS version.

+On macOS, compiling the LAMMPS GUI will automatically create a custom application bundle with a drag-n-drop installer in a .dmg file.

+Windows
+"""""""

+On Windows currently only compilation from within Visual Studio 2022 is supported and tested.
+Compilation via CMake and Ninja is required.
+Qt needs to be installed, by preference downloaded from https://www.qt.io, into the ``C:\\Qt`` folder.
+There is a custom `x64-GUI-MSVC` build configuration provided that will activate building the `lammps-gui.exe` executable in addition to LAMMPS.
+When requesting an installation from the `Build` menu, it will create a compressed zip file with the executables and required dependent .dll files.
+This zip file can be uncompressed and ``lammps-gui.exe`` run directly from there.
+The uncompressed folder can be added to the ``PATH`` environment and LAMMPS and LAMMPS GUI can be launched from anywhere from the command line.

+Linux
+"""""

+Version 5.12 or later of the Qt library and CMake version 3.16 are required and those are provided by, e.g., Ubuntu 20.04LTS.
+Thus older Linux distributions are not likely to be supported, while more recent ones will work, even for pre-compiled executables (see above).
+After compiling with ``cmake --build <build folder>``, the script ``cmake/packaging/build-linux-tar.sh`` needs to be run to build a tar.gz file with the executables and their support libraries.

 ----------